dask/dask-jobqueue/docs/source/clusters-advanced-tips-and-tricks.rst

   killed before reaching the end.
 In this case, you'll want to use adaptive clusters so that Dask ensures some workers are always up.

-If you don't set the proper parameters, you'll run into KilleWorker exception in those two cases.
+If you don't set the proper parameters, you'll run into KilledWorker exception in those two cases.

 The solution to this problem is to tell Dask up front that the workers have a finite lifetime: